 Strict principles govern our use of your information and our duty to ensure that is kept safe and secure.
 Your information may be stored within electronic or paper records , or a combination of both.
 All our records are restricted so that only those individuals who have a need to know the information can get access.
 This might be through the use of technology or other environmental safeguards.

 Our Medical Director (Ann Sephton) is our Caldicott Guardian.
 She is responsible at Board level for protecting the confidentiality of your information and enabling appropriate sharing.
 We also have a Data Protection Officer in post to ensure processes and systems are secure (contact details below).

-All our records are stored in accordance with the IGA Records Management Code of Practice for Health and Social Care 2016, which sets out the appropriate length of time each type of record is retained.
+All our records are stored in accordance with the Records Management Code of Practice for Health and Social Care 2016, which sets out the appropriate length of time each type of record is retained.

 All records are appropriately reviewed once their retention period has been met, and the Company will decide whether the record still requires retention or should be confidentially destroyed.

 Under the terms of the General Data Protection Regulation (GDPR) and Data Protection Act 2018, you have the right to request access to the information we hold about you.
 You can also apply: